-- based eg liquid natural gas, and developing renewables, are further forces for change with potentially strong influences on character.
-Traditional uses such as fishing, particularly potting, still contribute to the local economy and character. - 1.14.
+- 1.13.
+Seascape character is enhanced by diverse marine and coastal habitats and wildlife of international and national importance including cetaceans e.g. dolphins and coastal birds e.g. puffins and choughs.
+Prehistoric promontory forts, more recent military installations, religious buildings, harbours and other historic features and wrecks indicate the area's strong connection to ancient seaways and reinforce its strong sense of place. - 1.14.
+The area's qualities attract tourism and leisure pursuits, which make an important contribution to the local economy and character, but can also lead to pressures on the coast and sea.
+The energy and related industry, both carbon based e.g. liquid natural gas, and developing renewables, are further forces for change with potentially strong influences on character.
+Traditional uses such as fishing, particularly potting, still contribute to the local economy and character. - 1.15.
 The report is structured to first to explain the method used [2.0], to go on to give an overview of the seascape of Pembrokeshire [3.0], to set out the cultural benefits and services of the seascape [4.0], the forces for change [5.0] and the sensitivities [6.0].
 Then, each seascape character area is described in turn [8.0].
-The appendices deal with the information and approach underpinning the study-the data available and used, seascape character typology, and background information relating to cultural benefits and services, forces for change and factors influencing the sensitivity of seascape, aesthetic and perceptual factors and a glossary. - 1.15.
+The appendices deal with the information and approach underpinning the studythe data available and used, seascape character typology, and background information relating to cultural benefits and services, forces for change and factors influencing the sensitivity of seascape, aesthetic and perceptual factors and a glossary. - 1.16.
 The study area is indicated on Figure 1.
 The method for deriving the landward boundary is explained in the method.